tiny-talent/distributed-txn/tinykv/doc/lab1.md

-# LAB 2 The Transaction Layer - TinyKV Part
+# The Transaction Layer - TinyKV Part

 ## The Design

-In lab 1 we've completed the raft log engine and the storage engine.
-With the raft log engine, the transaction logs are persisted "reliably" and the states could be restored after failover.In this chapter, we'll discuss the design and implementation of the **distributed transaction layer**.
-The raft log engine has provided the `Durability` and state recover insurances, the transaction layer needs to guarantee the `Atomicity` and the correctness with concurrency or `Isolation`.
+The transaction layer needs to guarantee the `Atomicity` and the correctness with concurrency or `Isolation`.

 The percolator protocol is used to guarantee the `Atomicity`, and to sequence concurrent transactions executions the global timestamp ordering is used.
 Based on these a strong isolation level which is usually called `Snapshot Isolation` or `Repeatable Read` could be provided for the client.
 The percolator protocol is implemented in both `tinysql` and `tinykv` servers, and the allocation of global transaction timestamp is done by the `tinyscheduler` server, and all the logical timestamp is monotonically increasing.
 In this lab we're going to implement the `tinykv` percolator part, or the distributed transaction participant part.